RecipeMD Specification¶

 If

-is a thematic break, advancec
+cis a thematic break, advancec

 Set the recipe’s instructions to the remainder of the documents contents from

-to the end of the file.
+cto the end of the file.

 Parsing Ingredient Groups¶

-This algorithm accepts a block c
+This algorithm accepts a block c, a list of ingredients groups

-and an integer parent level parentLevel
+groups and an integer parent level parentLevel.
+It modifies

-to append the ingredient groups found and returns the current
+groups to append the ingredient groups found and returns the current

-block c
+block c.

 Examine

-is not a heading, return.Else
+cis not a heading, return.Else

 Let

-be the heading level ofc
+lbe the heading level ofcCheck nesting:

 If

-is less than or equal toparentLevel
+lis less than or equal toparentLevel, return.

 Let

-be an ingredient group with a title equal to the contents of the headingc
+gbe an ingredient group with a title equal to the contents of the headingc, empty ingredients and empty ingredient groups.Advance

-Run “Parsing an Ingredient List” with
+cRun “Parsing an Ingredient List” with

-.Run “Parsing Ingredient Groups” with
+candiset to the ingredients ofg.Run “Parsing Ingredient Groups” with

-set to the ingredient groups ofg
+c,groupsset to the ingredient groups ofgandparentLevelset tol.Go to 1.

 Parsing an Ingredient List¶

-This algorithm accepts a block c
+This algorithm accepts a block c and a list of ingredients

-to append the ingredients
+ingredients.
+It modifies ingredients to append the ingredients

-found and returns the current block c
+found and returns the current block c.

 Examine

-is not the start of a bulleted list of an ordered list, return.Else:
+cis not the start of a bulleted list of an ordered list, return.Else:

 Enter